Fuelling a Ghost Town: Puerto Percy

 Expedition Logistics, Travel Planning And Tourism Product Development

-A diverse portfolio of services with the tourism and hospitality industry as basis, include travel planning, expedition logistics and support, tourism and hospitality product development, and product/destination marketing.
+Discover a comprehensive suite of services anchored in the tourism and hospitality sector.
+My offerings span travel planning, expedition logistics and support, tourism and hospitality product development, and strategic product and destination marketing.